kroggen/grokking-with-dropout/ReadMe.md

 </p>

 <br/>
-This is the official implementation of our paper _Grokking at the Edge of Numerical Stability_.
+This is the official implementation of our paper <i>Grokking at the Edge of Numerical Stability</i>.
 Here you can find guidance to reproduce the main results of the paper.
 <br/>

 ## Replicating paper plots